starbucks-cold-foam

 Starbucks Coffee Foam Variations:

 • One of the easiest ways to mix up this recipe is with different syrup flavours.
-A particular favourite of our is honey syrup.
-This is very easy to make: simply combine 1/2 to 1 cup of honey and 1 cup of water in a small pot.
+A particular favourite of ours is honey syrup.
+This is very easy to make: combine 1/2 to 1 cup of honey and 1 cup of water in a small pot.
 Use a medium heat and let it simmer for 5-7 minutes while stirring occasionally.
 Then remove from heat, and let it cool for 20–30 minutes.
 You can use it just like the simple syrup.
 You can also try some of our other simple syrup recipes too!

-• And if you want to be really cheeky, you can turn this into a coffee cocktail by adding a bit of whiskey into the cold brew.
+• And if you want to be cheeky, you can turn this into a coffee cocktail by adding a bit of whiskey into the cold brew.
 It'll be cold, refreshing, and warming all at once.

 Tips: